-Whatever your opinion is on this matter, we hope you continue reading this letter as it contains discussion and perspectives that everyone involved with the early childhood sector needs to know and consider.
+Whatever your opinion is on this matter, we hope you continue reading this letter as it contains discussion and perspectives that everyone with an interest in young children’s care and education needs to know and consider.

 This open letter has been prompted by news of the Heretaunga Kindergarten Association in the Hawke’s Bay being among the latest associations to make changes to the way it offers kindergarten services.

 The changes raise questions concerning:

 - How to manage the risk to children of institutionalisation - spending more hours in non-parental care at a young age than is necessary for children’s learning and for their care and protection.

 - Whether kindergartens can provide support that will help to make changes in the home that any vulnerable child goes back to at the end of the day when teachers have less or no non-contact time for work with parents, planning, and liaison with support agencies.

 - How far kindergarten will assimilate into being a childcare service and therefore also be affected by the economy and parent ability to pay fees, and by the politics of childcare such as when the Government dropped funding from covering 100% qualified and certificated teachers to 80% because having all qualified teachers was not considered necesary for children in childcare.